J0n4t4n/jira-omnifocus/README.md

 # jira-omnifocus

+I updated this plugin to fit my needs.
+This includes changing from Basic Auth to Personal Access Tokens to support Jira installations that don't support Basic Auth due to SSO and to save that information in the iCloud Keychain.

 Since I Organize my tasks with OmniFocus, but at the same time I'm forced to use Jira with some Consumers, I was disappointed with the existing Solutions to sync them both.
 For this reason, I created this native Plugin which has no extra requirements.
 Just copy the File to the OmniFocus Plugin Folder,  update user, password and jira_url and you are ready to go.

 ## Important